Oceanic whitetip shark: Life cycle

-Interactions with humans
+Relation to humans

+Until the 16th century, sharks were known to mariners as "sea dogs" and the oceanic whitetip the most common ship-following shark.
 Oceanographic researcher Jacques Cousteau described the oceanic whitetip as "the most dangerous of all sharks".
-Author and big-game fisherman Ernest Hemingway depicted them as aggressive opportunists that attacked the catch of fishermen.
-After the USS Indianapolis was torpedoed on 30 July 1945, some sailors who survived the sinking reportedly died from exposure to the elements and some may have died from shark bites.
-According to survivor accounts published in several books about sharks and shark attacks, potentially hundreds of the Indianapolis crew were eventually killed by sharks before a plane spotted them on the 5th day after the sinking.
+Author and big-game fisherman Ernest Hemingway depicted them as aggressive opportunists that attacked the catch of fishermen in The Old Man and the Sea, which may be based on Hemingway's experience fishing from his boat, the Pilar.

+During World War II, the RMS Nova Scotia, a steamship carrying about 1,000 people near South Africa, was sunk by a German submarine in the morning of 28 November 1942.
+One hundred and ninety-two people survived; many deaths were attributed to the whitetip.
+Later in the war, the USS Indianapolis was torpedoed on 30 July 1945.
+Some sailors who survived the sinking reportedly died from exposure to the elements and some may have died from shark bites.
+According to survivor accounts published in several books about sharks and shark attacks, potentially hundreds of the Indianapolis crew were eventually killed by sharks before a plane spotted them on the fifth day after the sinking.
 Oceanic whitetips are believed to have been responsible for most if not all of those attacks.

-Also during World War II, the RMS Nova Scotia, a steamship carrying about 1,000 people near South Africa, was sunk by a German submarine.
-One hundred and ninety-two people survived; many deaths were attributed to the whitetip.
-Subsequently, the species is recorded to have attacked 21 people between 1955 and 2020, including nine divers, eight swimmers, two fisherman, one shipwrecked person and one fallen pilot.
+Subsequently, the species is recorded to have attacked 21 people between 1955 and 2020, including nine divers, eight swimmers, two fishermen, one shipwrecked person and one fallen pilot.
 Five of these attacks were fatal.

-In Egypt in 2010, one oceanic whitetip was implicated in several bites on tourists in the Red Sea near Sharm El Sheikh, resulting in one death and four injuries to humans.
+In 2010, one oceanic whitetip was implicated in several bites on tourists in the Red Sea near Sharm El Sheikh, Egypt, resulting in one death and four injuries to humans.
 Accumulating evidence revealed this shark to have been conditioned to being hand fed.
-In October 2019, an oceanic whitetip shark brutally attacked a female snorkeler off Mo'orea, French Polynesia, but the person survived.
+In October 2019, an oceanic whitetip shark attacked a female snorkeler off Mo'orea, French Polynesia, but the person survived.
 Based on eyewitness reports and examinations of the bites, the shark appears to have been acting like a predator attacking prey.

 The oceanic whitetip has been kept in captivity.
 Among five recorded captive oceanic whitetips, the three with time records all lived for more than a year in captivity.
 One of these, a female in Monterey Bay Aquarium's Outer-Bay exhibit, lived for more than three years before dying in 2003, during which it grew 0.3 m.
 The two remaining lack a time record, but grew about 0.5 m during their time in captivity.